device42/carbonite-migrate/README.md

 ![alt](https://i.imgur.com/3lv9tKf.jpg)

-2. On the next screen, add a desired business application or select an existing one from the list, select the “Create Migration for” item from the “Action” dropdown and hit the lightning button to the right.
+2. On the next screen, add a desired business application(s) or select an existing one(s) from the list, select the “Create Migration for” item from the “Action” dropdown and hit the lightning button to the right.

 ![alt](https://i.imgur.com/Fr4uHmV.jpg)